pablodecm/paper-inferno/paper/paper.md

 included in
-the computation graph or if the effect of varying $\boldsymbol{\theta}$ over the simulated dataset $G_s$ can be approximated.
-While this requirement does constrain the applicability of the proposed technique to a subset of inference problems, it is quite common for physical sciences that the effect of the parameters of interest and the main nuisance parameters over a sample can be approximated by the changes of mixture coefficients
+the computation graph or if the effect of varying $\boldsymbol{\theta}$ over the simulated dataset $G_s$ can be effectively approximated.
+While this requirement does constrain the applicability of the proposed technique to a subset of inference problems, it is quite common for e.g. physical sciences that the effect of the parameters of interest and the main nuisance parameters over a sample can be approximated by the changes of mixture coefficients